rafaelscheel/BLE-Data-Exfiltration/README.md

 # BLE-Data-Exfiltration
 A tiny tool to transfer files from and to a client via web bluetooth.
 Designed to interact with a target laptop during an assume breach red teaming.
+There is a server to install on your system and website to call on the "client" (target system).
+From the website you can read or write files to the client.
+I tried to develop it performant, but it is still preatty slow (a bit over 5mb / min).

 ## Using the Release